iamkroot/trakt-scrobbler/README.md

 #### It doesn't work.
 What do I do?

-First, look through the [log file](#where-is-the-log-fileother-data-stored) to see what went wrong.
+First, look through the log file (using the `trakts log` command) to see what went wrong.
 If you are unable to fix the problem, feel free to create an [Issue](https://github.com/iamkroot/trakt-scrobbler/issues).

 #### How to update?